|In the rain, Tom was using the wheelbarrow to bring the wood to Pond Cottage.|

 Devon has the world’s country’s bakery

-“I know what you’re thinking, the clue’s in the name.
-But just like they don’t get cream teas right, our Cornish cousins didn’t invent the pasty either.
-The earliest recorded recipe for the pasty was discovered in 2006 and dates back 500 years.
+“I know what you’re thinking.
+The clue’s in the name.
+But like they don’t get cream teas right, our Cornish cousins didn’t invent the pasty either.
+The earliest recorded recipe for the pasty was discovered in 2006 and dated back 500 years.
 Yup, it’s in a Devon book.
 So, you can go to Europe all you like and get them to say Cornish Pasties have to be made in Cornwall.
 Doesn’t make it so.
 If you like, we can also prove we invented Cornish Piskies, the Cornish language, and the writer and director Joe Cornish.“

 The past two nights, I wore socks to bed.
-It makes us wonder how cold we’ll be when we get to Minnesota in November with the winter season begins rolling in.
+It makes us wonder how cold we’ll be when we get to Minnesota in November, with the winter season rolling in.
 We recall a blizzard on Halloween in 1991 as described here and below: